-Field Description General IPsec Implementation Selects the IPsec Implementation.
-Legacy Standard For more information, see IPsec Overview on page 204, IPsec (Legacy) on page 205 and IPsec (Standard) on page 211.
+Field Description General IPsec Implementation Selects the IPsec Implementation. • Legacy • Standard For more information, see IPsec Overview on page 196, IPsec (Legacy) on page 197, and IPsec (Standard) on page 203.
 Note: Legacy and Standard implementations are independent.
-Once you have configured IPsec tunnels for Standard VPN implementation, if you change IPsec Implementation to Legacy, you must reconfigure IPsec tunnels for the Legacy imple- mentation.
-IPsec Local Termination Available only with Standard IPsec Implementation.
+Once you have configured IPsec tunnels for Standard VPN implementation, if you change IPsec Implementation to Legacy, you must reconfigure IPsec tunnels for the Legacy implementation.

+Field Description IPsec Local Termination Available only with Standard IPsec Implementation.
 Select where the VPN tunnel terminates.
 Local termination type: LAN (default)-Network terminated.
 Use for LAN-to-LAN configuration.
 Host-Host terminated.
 Use for Host-to-LAN configuration.
+HOST-HOST TEITHINATED.
+USE TOT HOST-TO-LAIN CONTINUATION.
 IPsec Single Subnet per Child Security Association Important: This option should only be enabled for connection to Cisco ASA (and similar VPN servers).
 For all other VPN servers, leave this option disabled.
 Available only with Standard IPsec Implementation.
 Selecting this option enables the use of multiple local and/or remote LAN-to-LAN subnets or multiple remote Host-to-LAN subnets when connecting to a Cisco ASA (Adaptive Security Appliance) or similar server using IKEv2.
 For any other configurations, this option should not be selected.
-Options are: Disable (default)-All subnets use the same child SA, per IKEv2 default settings Enable-A separate child SA is created for each remote subnet.
+Options are: Disable (default)-All subnets use the same child SA, per IKEv2 default settings.
+Table A same arts shill SA is asset at few and the same that subnets.
+Enable-A separate child SA is created for each remote subnet.
 Reset VPN Tunnels Resets and reconfigures all VPN tunnels.
 After making VPN configuration changes, click this button to reset the VPN tunnels and begin using the new settings.
-Rebootin the device is not necessary. ncoming and/or outgoing traffic i f-band traffic, where some traffic can be routed through an encrypted VPN, while othe s routed through the public Internet ("Out of Band" traffic).
+Rebooting the device is not necessary.
+Out of Band Policies incoming and/or outgoing traffic of-band traffic, where some traffic can be routed through an encrypted VPN, while other is routed through the public Internet ("Out of Band" traffic).
 Out-of-band configurations configuration with both an enterprise VPN and access to the public Internet can esources.
 Incoming Traffic Controls incoming public Internet traffic.

-mooning manie Options are: Blocked-Incoming public Internet traffic is blocked.
+Options are: Blocked-Incoming public Internet traffic is blocked.
 Only traffic through the VPN tunnel is allowed. (default) Allowed-Incoming public Internet traffic is allowed.

-Field Description Gateway Generated Outgoing Traffic Controls outgoing AirLink router-generated traffic.
-Blocked-Outgoing traffic from the AirLink router to the public Internet is blocked.
+Gateway Generated Controls outgoing AirLink router-generated traffic.
+Outgoing Traffic Blocked-Outgoing traffic from the AirLink router to the public Internet is blocked.
 Only traffic through the VPN tunnel is allowed.
-Allowed-Outgoing traffic from the AirLink router to the public Internet is allowed. (default) LAN Host Generated Outgoing Traffic Controls outgoing LAN Host-generated traffic.
-Options are: Blocked-Public Internet traffic from the host device is blocked.
+Allowed-Outgoing traffic from the AirLink router to the public Internet is allowed. (default) LAN Host Generated Controls outgoing LAN Host-generated traffic.
+Outgoing Traffic Options are: Blocked-Public Internet traffic from the host device is blocked.
 Only traffic through the VPN tunnel is allowed. (default) Allowed-Public Internet traffic from the host device is allowed.